GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/solutions.md

 - **Availability:** Measured as the percentage of successful attempts to load the main interface of the Movie Guru app.
 (The availability is measured by the ratio of successful startups recorded as a ratio of **movieguru_startup_success_total** to the total startup attempts in **movieguru_startup_attempts_total**.)
 - **Latency:** Calculated as the combined latency of the login endpoint and the startup endpoint, both measured at the server.
 (The startup latency, measured by the **movieguru_startup_latency_milliseconds_bucket** metric, is tracked as a histogram at the 10th, 50th, 90th, and 99th percentiles.)

-**Achievable SLO:**

-- SLO 1a: `99.95%` of users should be able to access the main page after logging in,  measured over a `7`-day rolling window.
-- SLO 1b: `99%` of users should be able to access the main page after logging in, within `3` seconds measured over a `7`-day rolling window.
-- Rationale:

-    This SLO focuses on the app's availability and initial load time, which are crucial for a positive first impression.
-The 99.95% target ensures high availability, while the 3-second threshold aims for a responsive and quick-loading interface.
-The 7-day rolling window provides a balance between capturing short-term trends and allowing for some variability in daily traffic patterns.

-**Aspirational SLO:**

-- SLO 1a: `99.95%` of users should be able to access the Movie Guru app measured over a `7`-day rolling window.
-(No change here)
-- SLO 1b: `99%` of users should be able to access the Movie Guru app within `1` seconds measured over a `7`-day rolling window.

 #### SLO for Movie Guru Chatbot Responsiveness